 Using the micro-USB port, MicroSD, and Bluetooth connectivity, you can transfer images and videos to your computer or mobile device.

-The Snap Touch 2.0 is capable of holding up to 128GB on a memory card, while the Snap only allows you up to 32GB.
+The Polaroid Snap Touch 2.0 is capable of using up to 128GB on a MicroSD card, while the Polaroid Snap can only use an MicroSD card up to 32GB.

-If you choose the Snap Touch 2.0, you are also getting more customization options.
+If you choose the Snap Touch 2.0, you are also getting more customization options such:

 - More filters,